wordofwarning/wordofwarning.org/current/2016-spring/standen/index.md

 Box Office Tel: TBC

 #### Access Information
-Age advisory: ???
+Age advisory: TBC.
 With no interval, each performance lasts approximately 25 minutes.
-Primarily experienced through sound, each audience member is blindfolded and will experience intimate physical contact with a performer.
+Predominantly aural and includes deprivation of sight and close physical contact (with a performer).
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 #### More